smartdevicelink/sdl_evolution/proposals/nnnn-configurable-time-before-shutdown.md

 ## Introduction

-To prevent missing logs in SDL shutdown add Additional ini file options:
+To prevent missing logs after SDL shutdown, additional ini file options should be added :
  - Write all logs to file system before shutdown
  - Maximum time of sdl shutting down

 ## Motivation

-In debug mode SDL produce a lot of logs in is asynchronous mode.
-In some use cases (like video streaming or big Put file) SDL produce a lot of logs.
-SDL collect this logs in queue and write to file system in separate thread.
-Writing to file system may requir big amount of time.
+SDL produces a tone of logs in the asynchronous mode in some use cases (like video streaming or big put file), SDL collect these logs in queue and write to file system in a separate thread Writing to the file system may require big amount of time.

-In current implementation after receiving IGNITION_OFF signal SDL drop all logs that was not written yet.
+In current implementation after receiving IGNITION_OFF signal SDL drops all logs that was not written yet.
-Such behavior sometimes prevents analyzing of SDL issues that found by ATF script, and requires adding additional timeouts in test scripts before SDL shutdown.
+Such behavior sometimes prevents analyzing of SDL issues that found by ATF script, and requires requires adding extra timeouts in test scripts before SDL shutdown.

-This is example of sequence in script:
+This is an example of sequence in script:

 ```
 StartSDL()